4 Steps to Isolate Your Analytics Data From COVID-19 Distortions

 - You will only see non-employee traffic to your website.
 Otherwise, you might see a spike and incorrectly believe that you are about to see an increase in sales.

-Filters need to be set at the View level.
+Filters for analytics data need to be set at the View level.
 Once you are in the View you would like to add the filter to:

 - Open the Admin Dashboard by clicking on the Gear in the lower left of the screen.